Mortgage

 You may be ready to breathe a huge sigh of relief once you’ve found a home, had your offer accepted and signed on the dotted line.
 But is the house really yours — or can a seller back out of a contract?

-The rules determining when a seller can cancel a signed contract will depend heavily on what’s in the contract.
-So, while there are situations where it’s legal for either a buyer or seller to back out of a real estate contract, that doesn’t mean it’s going to be easy or risk-free.
+The rules determining when a seller can cancel a signed contract depend heavily on what’s in the contract.
+Most real estate contracts have contingencies, which are clauses that spell out the specific situations in which a buyer or seller is free to back out.

-Most real estate contracts have contingencies, clauses that spell out the specific situations in which a buyer or seller is free to back out.
-For example, standard contingencies allow a buyer to back out of the deal if the home receives an unexpectedly high home appraisal, an inspection reveals major issues, the house proves uninsurable or the buyer can’t secure financing.
+For example, common contingencies allow a buyer to back out of the deal if the home receives an unexpectedly high home appraisal, an inspection reveals major issues, the house proves uninsurable or the buyer can’t secure financing.
 If the seller’s situation aligns with a contingency, they are free to walk away.
-But if it doesn’t, trying to back out can be costly and futile.
+If it doesn’t, trying to back out can be costly and futile.

 1. For reasons spelled out in the contract.
 The seller can back out for reasons written into the contract, including (but not limited to) contingencies.